-Breast cancer is one of the commonest cancers, now affecting about 1 in 8 women.
-However, early detection and good treatments mean that survival rates have increased to about 80%.
+Breast cancer is the second most common cancer worldwide, with 1.6 million new cases and over half a million deaths each year1.
+However, early detection and good treatments mean that survival rates have increased to about 80% in more developed regions.
 Animal studies led to the development of tamoxifen, one of the most successful treatments, and more recently Herceptin (trastuzumab) and aromatase inhibitors.

 An analysis in 2000 showed that there was an unprecedented fall of about 30% in the death rate from breast cancer in the UK in the 1990s.
 This improvement is due in part to use of tamoxifen, which was then in widespread use in the UK - earlier than in the USA or other European countries.

 Tamoxifen has also been used to develop alternatives to using animals in breast cancer research, by proving that human tumour cells grown in laboratory cell cultures will respond to the same drugs that work in patients.
 Without the animal work, it would have been difficult if not impossible to demonstrate that the cell culture results were relevant and reliable.

 In early 2013, it was shown that tamoxifen reduces the chances of developing breast cancer by 38% in high-risk women13.
 Taking tamoxifen for 5 years provides this protective effect for another 5 years after treatment ends.
 This study was based on previous research on rats and mice14, which showed that tamoxifen provided long-lasting protection against breast cancer and many other cancers.
 When given tamoxifen from an early age for life it increases the rats' risk of liver cancer, but does not increase the risk when given at an older age, which is more applicable to most human patients.